Iwasawa theory for Symmetric Square of non-$p$-ordinary eigenforms: -modules and analytic main conjectures

-Our goal in this section is twofold: To give proofs of Theorem~\ref{thm:horizontalESforSym2}(iv) and Theorem~\ref{thm:positionofBFintheanalyticselmer}.
-Both results are crucial for the construction of bounded Beilinson-Flach classes as well as to translate our results on the signed Iwasawa main conjectures into the \emph{analytic} language of Pottharst~\cite{jaycyclo, jayanalyticselmer} and Benois~\cite{benois}.
+Our main goal in this section is to give proofs of Theorem~\ref{thm_horizontalESforSym2}(iv), Theorem~\ref{thm_positionofBFintheanalyticselmer} and Corollary~\ref{cor:signedBFinsymmsquare}.
+These results are crucial for the construction of bounded Beilinson--Flach classes as well as to translate our results on the signed Iwasawa main conjectures into the \emph{analytic} language of Pottharst~\cite{jayanalyticselmer} and Benois~\cite{Benois2015}.